Skip to main content.

 American Popular Song ll (1930-1950)

-This performance-based course is a survey of the major American popular song composers of the Tin Pan Alley era, whose work forms the core of the jazz repertoire.
+This performance-based course is a survey of the major American popular song composers of the Tin Pan Alley era, whose work forms the core of the Jazz repertoire.
 Composers studied will include Gershwin, Berlin, Porter, Ellington, Warren, Rodgers, and others.
 The course will include readings, recorded music, and films.
 The students and instructor will perform the music studied in a workshop setting.
-Prerequisite: Jazz Harmony II or permission of the instructor.
-Class size: 15
+Students learn a system for learning the melody and chords for a song and creating an introduction, solo, accompaniment and ending.
+We find how a song can be expressed in different styles, feels and that the lyrics can be reimagined.
+Prerequisite: Jazz Fundamentals II or permission of the instructor.
+This fulfills a music history requirement for music majors.
+Cross-listed: Africana Studies.
+Class size: 10

 • The Music of John Coltrane l